jonas-grgt/xjx/README.md

 ### Path Expressions

-Path expressions can be absolute, starting with a slash, representing a path from the root tag to the mapped tag.
+Path expressions can be **absolute**, starting with a slash, representing a path from the root tag to the mapped tag.
-Relative paths, without a starting slash, require a parent to be mapped absolutely.
+**Relative** paths, without a starting slash, require a parent to be mapped absolutely.

 ```java
 import java.math.BigDecimal;